collocations.org

 She achieved a lot in her chosen career.

-academic, acting, diplomatic, literary, medical, military, musical, political, sporting, teaching | playing, professional, recording, stage
+academic, diplomatic, journalistic, literary, medical, military, political, teaching, writing

 the album that launched his recording career

-VERB + CAREER
+VERB + career

-build, carve out, have, make, pursue
+build, carve, carve out, forge, have, make, pursue

-He made a good career for himself in football. | She pursued a successful career in medicine.
+He made a good career for himself in football.

-begin, embark on, launch, start (out on)
+begin, choose, embark on, launch, start, start out on

 young actors just starting out on their careers

-boost | abandon, give up | cut short, end, ruin, wreck
+cut short, derail, end, finish, ruin, wreck

 a car crash which wrecked his career

-resume | change
+resume

-CAREER + VERB
+career + VERB

 last sth, span sth